melon-dog/wayback/README.md

 - `js_behavior_timeout`: Run JS code for <N> seconds after page load to trigger target page functionality like image loading on mouse over, scroll down to load more content, etc. The default system <N> is 5 sec.
 WARNING: The max <N> value that applies is 30 sec.
 NOTE: If the target page doesn’t have any JS you need to run, you can use js_behavior_timeout=0 to speed up the capture.
 - `on_confirmation`: Optional callback called when archiving finishes.

+Returns a `WayBackSave` object with details about the save progress or result.
+- `url`: The URL to be archived.
+- `job_id`: The unique identifier of the archiving job to check.
+- `message`: Any important message about the processs.
+- `status_code`: The save request status code.

 ## status() parameters:

 The `status( )` method checks the status of an archiving job.